 A research portal will be the gateway to this IRI.
 Networking activities will provide initiation (summer schools), in‐depth discussions (expert workshops), and help to promote necessary innovations for sustainable inclusive growth.
 Extending the RI to all EU countries is an important mission on the agenda for InGRID‐2.Based on surveyed users’ needs, joint research activities are conducted in the focus areas and concentrate on extending data integrations, exploring new data linkage and sources, innovating microsimulation tools, improving comparative policy data, and investigating new high‐quality indicators.

-CEPS organised the ONLINE Winter School on ‘Data for Monitoring Poverty and Vulnerabilities in Europe’ between 24-26 February 2021.
-For more information, click here.
+CEPS organised two ONLINE Schools in 2021.
+The Winter School on ‘Data for Monitoring Poverty and Vulnerabilities in Europe’ took place in February 2021 and the Summer School on ‘Reducing risk of poverty in the EU: Data and policies’ took place in June 2021.
+For more information, visit https://www.inclusivegrowth.eu/